Prevent

 • work with sectors and institutions where there are risks of radicalisation.

-There is Prevent duty statutory guidance for England and Wales, and separately for Scotland, issued under section 29 of the Counter-Terrorism and Security Act 2015.
-It places a duty on specific bodies to have ‘due regard to prevent people from being drawn into terrorism’.
+There is Prevent duty statutory guidance for England and Wales and separately for Scotland, issued under section 29 of the Counter-Terrorism and Security Act 2015.
+It places a duty on specific bodies to have ‘due regard to preventing people from being drawn into terrorism’.

-This statement reinforces our expectation that all staff at Fir Tree CIC are fully engaged in being vigilant about safeguarding, radicalisation and extremism.
-We will ensure that Fir Tree CIC works in partnership with professional bodies, external agencies and partners in our local community, to ensure that all learners are safe from harm.
+This statement reinforces our expectation that all staff at Fir Tree Collage are fully engaged in being vigilant about safeguarding, radicalisation and extremism.
+We will ensure that Fir Tree Collage works in partnership with professional bodies, external agencies and partners in our local community, to ensure that all learners are safe from harm.

-Under the PREVENT duty, Fir Tree CIC has a designated Single Point of Contact, who is Suzanne Fletcher, the Designated Safeguarding Lead.
+Under the PREVENT duty, Fir Tree Collage has a designated Single Point of Contact, who is Suzanne Fletcher, the Designated Safeguarding Lead.

 What shall I do if I am worried about a learner?

-If you are concerned that a learners is demonstrating or exhibiting violent extremist behaviour or is moving towards support for terrorism or is vulnerable to radicalisation then please contact Suzanne Fletcher on 01257 251502 / safeguarding@firtreecic.co.uk.
+If you are concerned that a learner is demonstrating or exhibiting violent extremist behaviour is moving towards support for terrorism or is vulnerable to radicalisation then please contact Suzanne Fletcher on 01257 251502 / safeguarding@firtreecic.co.uk.

 If you think someone is in immediate danger call 999.